JuliusSamijiMndeme/JuliusSamijiMndeme/README.md

 👋 Hi, I’m Julius, an aspiring analyst.

 ## 🙋‍♀️ About Me
-- 📊 I'm currently searching for an entry level position as an analyst.
+- 📊 I'm currently searching for an entry level position as an analyst. .
-- 📐 Degree in Actuarial science.

 ## 🛠 Skills and Tools
 - **Tools:** Tableau; SQL, Python, R, Excel